Ikigaisys/FastAPI-Boilerplate/README.md

 # FastAPI Boilerplate

-Boilerplate for a FastAPI application
+Boilerplate for a FastAPI application.
+It is similar to [Flask-restx Boilerplate](https://github.com/Ikigaisys/Flask-restx-Boilerplate).

 ## Installation